Revised in October 2025

 ADVANTAGES

-- Near-realtime data integration with automatic data feeds
+- Near-realtime data synchronization with automatic data feeds

 - Improved integration with many Azure cloud apps and services using Common Data Model

-- Possibility of using Azure data transformation tools like Data Factory
+- Possibility of using Azure BI services and data tools

 Disadvantages